 When the mode is set to totalizer, the edge of the counting source needs to be set.
 When the counting gate is turned on, the counter can count only when the gate-source meets the specified conditions.
-Click Gate Setting to recall the gate setting dialog box:
+Touch Gate Setting to recall the gate setting dialog box:

 - A. Turn on or off the gate - B. Select the gate type: Level or After Edge - C. Gate source display area.
-C1 and C2 are gate sources of each other, C3 and C4 are gate sources of each other, C5 and C6 are gate sources of each other, C7 and C8 are gate sources of each other - D. When the gate type is level, set the polarity (Positive or Negative) of the gate source.
+C1 and C2 are gate sources of each other, C3 and C4 are gate sources of each other - D. When the gate type is level, set the polarity (Positive or Negative) of the gate source.
 When the gate type is edge, set the slope (Rising or Falling edge) of the gate source. - E. Set the gate level - F. Return to the previous menu

-25 Histogram
+27 Histogram

-The SDS6000L supports waveform histograms for observing probability distributions of the waveform in the specified region.
+The SDS6000A supports waveform histograms for observing probability distributions of the waveform in the specified region.
 The statistics can be performed in both horizontal and vertical directions.
 The histogram continues to update as long as the acquisition is active.

-Click Analysis > Histogram to recall the Histogram dialog box:
+Touch Analysis>Histogram to recall Histogram dialog box:

-- A. Turn on or off the histogram - B. Select the source of the histogram: C1~C8.
-When Zoom is turned on, the source selection is automatically switched to Z1-Z8 - C. Set the type of histogram: Horizontal, Vertical or Both - D. Set the region of the histogram.
+- A. Turn on or off the histogram - B. Select the source of the histogram: C1~C4.
+When Zoom is turned on, the source selection is automatically switched to Z1-Z4 (Z = Zoom waveform) - C. Set the type of histogram: Horizontal, Vertical or Both - D. Set the region of the histogram.
 The setting range is within the waveform area. - E. Turn on or off histogram statistics - F. Clear and restart the histogram statistics.